-The establishment of a Cham sculpture museum in Da Nang was first proposed in 1902 by the Department of Archaelogy of EFEO.
-Henri Parmentier, a prominent archaelogist of the department, made great contributions to the compaign for its construction.
-The first building was designed by two French architects.
-M. Deleval and M. Auclair.
-The Museum has been extended twice, but the character of the original architecture has been well preserved.
+The establishment of a museum of Cham sculpture in Đà Nẵng was first proposed in 1902 by the Department of Archaeology of the EFEO.
+Henri Parmentier, a prominent expert of EFEO, was the greatest proponent for the construction of this museum.
+The first building was designed by two French architects, M. Deleval and M. Auclair, who were inspired by Henri Parmentier to use traditional Cham elements in the design.
+Over the years, the Museum has been extended twice, but the unique combination of Cham and French colonial architecture has been preserved.